 1) Morskite Dyavoli (Sea Devils)

-Morskite Dyavoli (Sea Devils) – located on the Central Beach with stunning views over the sea and the little bay, this place is perfect for lunch or a sunset dinner.
 The food is very reasonably prices and delicious, and is served from morning till late evening.
 Try the chef’s specialty dish or simply a portion of fries with Bulgarian cheese, Shepherd’s salad (shopska salata) and freshly fried fish or kebapche (Bulgarian meat sausage).

 Address: ul.
 “Lazuren bryag” 6, 8130 Tsentar, Sozopol, Bulgaria